minetest-mods/digtron/README.txt

 Control Module
 --------------

 Right-click on this module to make the digging machine go.
-The digging machine will go in the direction that the control module is oriented, so in theory you could adjust the digging machine's position by reoriented the control module (or building additional ones) and nudging it to the side.
+The digging machine will go in the direction that the control module is oriented.

 A control module can only trigger once per second.
 Gives you time to enjoy the scenery and smell the flowers (or their mulched remains, at any rate).